 Etherparty lets you create, manage and execute smart contracts on any compatible blockchain, all without intense programming tasks.
-EtherParty allows for creation of tokens, crowdfunding, and creation of other tokens such as sports betting all for free.
+EtherParty allows for the creation of tokens, crowdfunding, and creation of other tokens such as sports betting all for free.

 Users can also create peer-to-peer escrow contracts, wagering, token creation, supply chain management, real estate agreements, contractor agreements.

 The smart contracts are launched using customizable templates/form completion or simple API calls.
 It then deploys the smart contracts on the Ethereum or Bitcoin blockchain for execution.
-Etherparty also allows users an access to their contract library & marketplace.
+Etherparty also allows users access to their contract library & marketplace.

-Once a smart contract is sealed, the other major concern is the security, efficacy, effectiveness and efficiency, for instance.
+Once a smart contract is sealed, the other major concern is the security, efficacy, effectiveness, and efficiency, for instance.
 Before deployment, these contracts are tested to discover potential loopholes which can be easily missed.

 It is in beta and uses Fuel cryptocurrency or tokens and these are used to buy all services on Etherparty.

-Recently, EtherParty entered into partnership with CoinPayments to allow users to use 55 cryptocurrency varieties in purchasing Fuel tokens.
+Recently, EtherParty entered into a partnership with CoinPayments to allow users to use 55 cryptocurrency varieties in purchasing Fuel tokens.
 That means over 760,000 merchants on CoinPayments, stretching across 182 countries worldwide can access the Etherparty services and products much more easily.